Every Home Should Have One (album)

 Every Home Should Have One is the fourth studio album by American R&B/jazz singer Patti Austin, released on September 28, 1981, by Qwest Records.
 The album includes the number-one hit duet with James Ingram, "Baby Come to Me", and the title track, "Every Home Should Have One", which peaked at number 62 on the Billboard Hot 100.
 She also scored with "Do You Love Me?", a #24 R&B & #1 Dance Chart hit.

 The vinyl/cassette mix of the album differs from the CD mix.
 With the CD version some tracks are remixed, e.g. track 4 gains overdubs, and/or edited, e.g. track 5 loses the fade-in intro.

+Critical reception

+Jason Elias of Allmusic, in a 3.5/5 star review wrote, "Every Home Should Have One doesn't possess Quincy Jones' all-encompassing production style of albums like The Dude and George Benson's Give Me the Night.
+While this seems like a debut album, it's far from it, but it's a perfect introduction to Austin and her more pop-orientated work."